beibeishaoshao-smart/Sentiment-Analysis/README.md

 merge and create a new dataset for further analysis: sentiment data, decision data, rate change, sentiment score

+EDA on new dataset

-use machine learning models to do regression analysis: train test dataset split, linear regression, decision tree, random forest
+build machine learning models to do regression analysis: train test dataset split, linear regression, decision tree, random forest
+(use sentiment score to predict interest rate change)

 use machine learning models to do classification